vertica/VerticaPy/README.md

 myRVD = RVD('input_relation', dsn='VerticaDSN')
 ```

 You can then see the documentation for the different methods or just enjoy the different tutorials!
+The titanic and iris tutorials are perfect to understand the library.